 A shovel is useful for turning over compost materials and removing the finished compost.
 I have a shovel down in the garage, but I use a circle hoe to mix in new scraps and break out the shovel to empty the bin.

 Nothing beats a watering can for sprinkling water on compost when it gets too dry.
-If you use a hose, remember the idea is to keep the compost moist not wet.
+If you use a hose, remember the idea is to keep the compost moist, not wet.

-In a flat yard, a wheelbarrow is the ideal device for moving compost from the bin to the garden.
+In a flat yard, a wheelbarrow is an ideal device for moving compost from the bin to the garden.
 My yard is not flat so I hand carry compost via a 25-gallon plastic party tub with handles (the kind used to hold ice and sodas).
 It’s good exercise.